fieldtrip/website/tutorial/mvpa_light.md

 - `cfg.method = 'mvpa'` indicates that we want to perform multivariate pattern analysis using [MVPA-Light](https://github.com/treder/MVPA-Light). classification is performed for every time point (see section _Classification across time_).
 - `cfg.mvpa` is a struct that controls properties of the multivariate analysis including cross-validation settings, selection of the classifier and performance metrics.
 It is passed on to [MVPA-Light](https://github.com/treder/MVPA-Light).
 - `cfg.mvpa.features` indicates which of the data dimensions we want to use as features (channels in this case).
 The name should correspond to the name of the dimension in the `cfg.dimord` field.
 All data dimensions that are not samples or features are considered as _search dimensions_.
 A separate multivariate analysis is conducted for every coordinate in the search dimensions.
-For instance, imagine the dimensions of the data are [samples x chan x time].
+For instance, imagine the dimensions of the data are _[samples x chan x time]_.
 If `cfg.features = 'chan'` then _time_ serves as a search dimension and a separate analysis is performed for every time point.
 If `cfg.features = 'time'` then _chan_ serves as the search dimension and a separate analysis is performed for every channel.
 - `cfg.mvpa.classifier` indicates which classifier we want to use.
 Here, we use multi-class Linear Discriminant Analysis (LDA).
-[Click here](https://github.com/treder/MVPA-Light#classifiers-for-two-classes) for a full list of available classifiers.
+[Click here](https://github.com/treder/MVPA-Light#classifiers-for-two-classes-) for a full list of available classifiers.
 - `cfg.metric` indicates the metric we use to measure classifier performance.
 Here, _classification accuracy_ is used.
 Other metrics such as AUC and F1-score are available.
-[Click here](https://github.com/treder/MVPA-Light#classifier-performance-metrics) for a full list of available metrics.
+[Click here](https://github.com/treder/MVPA-Light#classification-performance-metrics-) for a full list of available metrics.
 - `cfg.mvpa.k` specifies the number of folds used to calculate the cross-validated performance.
 Cross-validation is explained in more detail in the next section.
 - `cfg.latency` restricts the classification analysis to a specific time window (here 0.5-0.7s).
 - `cfg.avgovertime` specifies whether the activity in latency window should be averaged prior to classification.
-If `'no'`, a separate -
 - `cfg.design` specifies the vector of _class labels_.
 Class labels indicate which class (or experimental condition) trials belong to.
 The task of the classifier is to predict these class labels given the data.
 To this end, we create a vector with _1_'s for the trials belonging to class 1, _2_'s for trials belonging to class 2, and so on.
 The [MEG-language dataset](/faq/what_types_of_datasets_and_their_respective_analyses_are_used_on_fieldtrip), comprises three classes, namely FIC (class 1), FC (class 2), and IC (class 3).
 You can also use